 This massive number of connected objects will generate a huge quantity of data that can be used to gain advanced customer insights.
 This information can then be used to personalize the customer experience and provide easier communication and engagement with the brand.

 Along with the growth of IoT devices and increased expectation for personalized customer experience comes increased used of geolocation data in marketing.

 Local marketing is certainly not a new concept.
 Even the largest global brands recognize the value of customizing their marketing messages on a local level.
 And search engines like Google have become very good at serving up businesses in the local area whether you’re looking for a coffee or a new pair of shoes.

 But geolocation services are due to step things up a notch.
 Eight in 10 marketers currently use location data in their marketing strategy and 94% plan to do so in the future.

 Now that everyone has a smartphone, potential customers can be targeted with marketing messages as soon as they’re detected to be within a certain distance from a store.

-Geofencing means that brands can deliver personalized messages to a very small set of individuals who are more likely to buy (location-based marketing has been found to be 20x more effective than standard ads.)
+Brands can use geofencing to deliver personalized messages to a very small set of individuals who are more likely to buy (location-based marketing has been found to be 20x more effective than standard ads.).
 This reduces marketing spend.
 Budget is not wasted on prospects who are less likely to result in a sale.